 Later in life, patients can have one or more of the following features:

-Most people with ASD also have other related conditions such as epilepsy, eating disorder, anxiety and depression.
-However not all people with autism exhibit the same symptoms, usually the condition requires a formal diagnosis from a psychiatrist.
+Most people with ASD also have other related conditions such as epilepsy, eating disorders, anxiety and depression.
+However, not all people with autism exhibit the same symptoms, hence the condition requires a formal diagnosis from a psychiatrist.

 Treatment options

-• Medications: such as antipsychotics, antidepressants, and stimulants, may be used to manage specific symptoms associated with autism, such as aggression, anxiety, and hyperactivity.
+- Medications: Antipsychotics, antidepressants, and stimulants, may be used to manage specific symptoms associated with autism, such as aggression, anxiety, and hyperactivity.
 However, patients and families should be informed about the potential side effects and interactions with other medications.

 How can we better relate to them?

 Relating to or interacting with someone with autism can be challenging.
-Meanwhile, it is incredibly important for parents Here are some general tips for interacting with someone who has bipolar disorder:
+Here are some general tips for interacting with someone who has autism disorder: